 Dongtai Road Antique Market

-Charming outdoor antique market good for a scavenger hunt of Cultural Revolution memorabilia, Buddhist statues, art deco furniture and even opium pipes.
-Although many of the pieces are reproductions, this is still great souvenir territory and keen eyes will occasionally spot a genuine antique prize.
-Bargain hard.
+This charming outdoor market is perfect for a scavenger hunt of Cultural Revolution memorabilia, Buddhist statues, art deco furniture and even opium pipes.
+Many of the pieces are reproductions, but this is still excellent souvenir territory — keen eyes will occasionally spot a genuine antique prize.
+Be sure to bargain hard.

 Dongtai Rd. near Xizang Rd.